 - Leave it to defrost in hot or cold water (depending on how much time you can spare).
 Make sure you consume the salmon on the day of defrosting.

-It is unsafe to refreeze and re-thaw smoked salmon so make sure to cook it the first time it’s thawed and eat soon after.
+It is unsafe to refreeze and then re-thaw smoked salmon, so make sure to cook it the first time it’s thawed and eat it soon after.